Knaresborough: Religion

 The town has two Church of England churches, St John the Baptist, which is the largest church in Knaresborough, and Holy Trinity; a Roman Catholic church, St Mary; and Methodist and United Reformed churches.

 Knaresborough Primitive Methodist Chapel on High Street was built in the 1850s.
 The date of closure is not known; a plaque on the building states that it was built in 1851 but there is some debate about this.
 The chapel premises were used by a coat manufacturer for a good part of the 20th century.
 In 2001 the premises were converted into four flats.

-Ecumenical services take place at Our Lady of the Crag Shrine (1408).
+Ecumenical services take place "on special occasions" at the shrine of Our Lady of the Crag (1408).

 A plaque in Market Place, placed by the Knaresborough Civic Society, commemorates the 13-century synagogue to the rear.
 The plaque indicates that in the 13th century a Jewish community lived and worshipped in Knaresborough.
 The synagogue was situated at the exit to Synagogue Lane, the exact location of which is unknown.
 It is believed the Knaresborough Jewish community was dissolved in 1275, before people of the Jewish faith were expelled from England in 1290 on the orders of Edward 1.